Farmersville, Texas

-Farmersville is a city in Collin County, Texas, United States.
-The population was 3,612 at the 2020 census.
+Farmersville is a city located in Collin County, Texas, United States.
+The population was 3,612 at the 2020 census, with the larger Census County Division (CCD) having a population of 12,344.

 History

-Farmersville originated in 1849 as a settlement on the Jefferson-McKinney Road, and near Republic of Texas National Road.
-The settlement was named by pioneers William Pickney Chapman & John Hendrex for their chief occupation.
-After 1854, the Yearys and their neighbors of Sugar Hill (2 miles northeast) began relocating here.
+Farmersville originated in 1849 as a settlement on the Jefferson-McKinney Road, and near Republic of Texas National Road - now known as US Highway 380 and Texas State Highway 78, respectively.
+The settlement was named by two of the original settlers - William Pickney Chapman & John Hendrex - after the chief occupation of many of the residents.

+After 1854, additional settling families including the Yearys and several families of Sugar Hill (approximately 2 miles northeast) began relocating to Farmersville.

 H.M.
 Markham, practicing here by 1855, is said to have been Collin County's earliest physician.
-The first Methodist Church was organized in 1856.
-William Gotcher on March 4, 1859, donated land for the public square.
-A school was operating as early as the 1860s.
-The first Baptist Church was organized on May 14, 1865.
+The First United Methodist Church was organized in 1856.
+On March 4, 1859, William Gotcher donated land for the public town square, now the anchor of Farmersville’s commercial district.

+Records indicate a school operated in town as early as the 1860s.

+The First Baptist Church of Farmersville was organized on May 14, 1865.

-The town was incorporated on June 2, 1873.
-First mayor: John S. Rike.
-Aldermen: James Church, Ben King, John Murchison, Tom Tatum, John P. Utt.
-Marshall: Jeff Hines.
+The town was incorporated on June 2, 1873, with John S. Rike elected as the first mayor, with a City Council composed of aldermen James Church, Ben King, John Murchison, Tom Tatum, and John P. Utt.
+Jeff Hines served as the first town Marshal.